Condensations in higher categories: Condensations and higher Karoubi envelopes

+Given a functor $\cC \to \cD$, functoriality of $\Kar(-)$ extends it to $\Kar(\cC) \to \Kar(\cD)$.
+But if $\cD$ has all condensates, then $\Kar(\cD) \cong \cD$.
+This gives the existence part of the last claim in the Theorem.
+The uniqueness follows from the fact that condensation monads, and condensations, are preserved by all functors, and that condensates are unique when they exist. \end{proof}

-If the hom $(n-1)$-categories in $\cC$ did not have all their condensates, then to construct $\Kar(\cC)$ one must first take the Karoubi envelope of all the hom $(n-1)$-categories.
-This is allowed (in the sense that taking the Karoubi envelope of all hom-$(n-1)$-categories in an $n$-category produces a new $n$-category) because of the last sentence of Theorem~\ref{thm.Kar}.
+\begin{remark} If the hom $(n-1)$-categories in $\cC$ did not have all their condensates, then to construct $\Kar(\cC)$ we would first take the Karoubi envelope of all the hom $(n-1)$-categories; without this step, the composition of bimodules might not exist or might not by well-defined up to a contractible space.
+This local Karoubi completion step is allowed (in the sense that taking the Karoubi envelope of all hom-$(n-1)$-categories in an $n$-category produces a new $n$-category) because of the second-to-last bullet point of Theorem~\ref{thm.Kar}.
 By induction, for arbitrary $\cC$ with no conditions on existence of condensates, $\Kar(\cC)$ will again by built entirely out of diagrams in $\cC$, but those diagrams will be more complicated.
-For example, if the hom $(n-1)$-categories in $\cC$ do not have all condensates, then among the objects of $\Kar(\cC)$ are ``condensation monads'' $(X,e,\dots)$ in $\cC$ where the ``morphism'' $e$ is not just a 1-morphism in $\cC$ but is itself a condensation monad $e = (e_0,\epsilon,\dots)$ in $\End(X)$.
+For example, if the hom $(n-1)$-categories in $\cC$ do not have all condensates, then among the objects of $\Kar(\cC)$ are ``condensation monads'' $(X,e,\dots)$ in $\cC$ where the ``morphism'' $e$ is not just a 1-morphism in $\cC$ but is itself a condensation monad $e = (e_0,\epsilon,\dots)$ in $\End(X)$. \end{remark}

+\begin{example} As explained in \S\ref{subsec.intro-Kar}, the application of Theorem~\ref{thm.Kar} that we will be most interested in is the following.
+Suppose that $\cC$ is a monoidal $(n-1)$-category with all condensates.
+Write $\rB \cC$ for the corresponding one-object monoidal $n$-category.
+Then $\rB \cC$ satisfies the conditions of Theorem~\ref{thm.Kar}, and so there is a universal $n$-category $\Kar(\rB \cC)$ with all condensates and a fully faithful map $\rB \cC \to \Kar(\rB \cC)$.
+The importance of the construction $\Kar(\rB(-))$ justifies giving it a simple name.
+We will call it $\Sigma(-)$.